willogy-team/insights--tensorflow/part3/README.md

     <em><b>Figure 15:</b> Activation maximization image of the VGG network on the elephant image (Image from [2]).</em>
 </p>

-You can see that our ActivationMaximization visualization (Figure 13) does not have good textures as that of [2] (Figure 15).
-One reason for this is our network is shallow so it cannot capture the good information from the image.
-The Figure 15 shows that tusk, large eyes and trunk are the cues for recognizing an elephant.
+You can see that our ActivationMaximization visualization (Figure 13) does not have good textures like that of [2] (Figure 15).
+One reason for this is our network is shallow so it cannot capture good information from the image.
+Figure 15 shows that tusk, large eyes, and trunk are the cues for recognizing an elephant.

 ### b) Vanilla Saliency visualization